 What Happens if Your Dog Licks Chocolate Ice Cream?

 Eating any amount of chocolate ice cream can spell trouble for dogs.
 Not long after licking the ice cream, your dog may suffer from the effects of chocolate poisoning.

-The first symptoms that may appear are diarrhea and vomiting.
+The first symptoms that may appear are diarrhea and vomiting which are some of the most common clinical signs.
 Your dog may cause a mess inside your home as their body attempts to fight off the toxins in the chocolate ice cream.

-Your dog may also grow restless and their breathing may speed up.
+Your dog may also grow restless, have an increased heart rate, and their breathing may speed up.
 Place your hand on their body and you may feel that they are warmer than normal.

-In bad cases, a dog may start to suffer from seizures due to chocolate poisoning.
+In bad cases, severe symptoms may appear.
+A dog may start to suffer from seizures due to chocolate poisoning.
 Fail to take action in time and you may also lose your beloved pet.

 What to Do if My Dog Licks or Eats Chocolate Ice Cream?